rstudio/shinytest2/cran-comments.md

-This is a maintenance release to address issues found in CRAN checks.
+## R CMD check results

+0 errors | 0 warnings | 0 notes

 ## revdepcheck results

-We checked 29 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 58 reverse dependencies (46 from CRAN + 12 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 0 packages
+ * We failed to check 1 packages

+Issues with CRAN packages are summarised below.

+### Failed to check

+* shiny.destroy (NA)